-The LU, LD and DZ (MUP) inputs are monitored by the MPU, if an incorrect signal is detected an event 34 LEVELLER ERROR will be logged.
+The LU, LD and DZ inputs are monitored by the MPU, if an incorrect signal is detected an event 34 LEVELLER ERROR will be logged.
 If event 34 occurs on three consecutive journeys to the same floor this is considered to be a MULTIPLE LEVELLER ERROR and indicates a problem with the magnet set-up at a particular floor.
 The MPU will initiate a downward dive.
 Once at the bottom floor the lift will park with its doors closed after allowing any passengers to alight.
 The DOP will remain operative in all instances providing the lift is in a door zone.
-The system can be reset by pressing the (ACK) push button once the fault has been investigated and resolved.
-The check is performed on each run.